 This reflects the recognition that the future of HR technology must be built through collaboration, teamwork and the launch of data platforms and microservices, as well as partnering with business leaders and identifying pain points.

 These platforms enable data scientists to interrogate data for valuable insights that allow better workforce decisions though a deeper understanding of what the data reveals.
-One result that emerged at my firm was the Mercer Data Collector, the first online data collection platform for global, multi-industry HR survey participation.
+One result that emerged at my firm was the Mercer Data Connector, the first online data collection platform for global, multi-industry HR survey participation.

 How Cognitive Automation Can Be Deployed